-Yes, it can.
 Vaseline is a brand name of petroleum jelly.
 According to the Vaseline website, “Vaseline® Jelly is made of 100% pure petroleum Jelly which is a blend of mineral oils and waxes.”
-While Vaseline’s Original product is made of 100 per cent petroleum jelly, their Jelly Baby product is made of 99.96 per cent petroleum jelly and 0.04 per cent fragrance.
+While Vaseline’s Original product is made of 100 percent petroleum jelly, its Jelly Baby product is made of 99.96 percent petroleum jelly and 0.04 percent fragrance.

 Alternatives to Vaseline for Diaper Rash

-Though petroleum jelly isn’t cloth diaper safe, there are a lot of cloth safe alternatives that you can use that will do the same job.
+Though petroleum jelly is cloth diaper safe on natural fabrics, if you’re using pocket diapers or other synthetic inserts, you may want to use a more traditionally “cloth safe” alternative, I get that and there are a lot of alternatives that you can use that will do the same job.

-If you are looking for a barrier cream that has the consistency of Vaseline, there are also jelly diaper creams available.
-I have personally used Live Clean Baby’s non-petroleum jelly and have found it to be a great alternative.
-It’s a little hard to find, but you can get it on Amazon in this gift set or you can purchase it individually at some pharmacies (check the baby isle).
+If you are looking for a barrier cream that has the consistency of Vaseline, Live Clean Baby’s non-petroleum jelly is the most suitable alternative of the ones above.
+It’s a little hard to find, but you can get it on Amazon or you can purchase it in person at some pharmacies (check the baby aisle).

-- Purchase of make some reusable fleece liners (like these, or these) that are large enough to cover most of the surface area of your diapers.
+- Purchase or make some reusable fleece cloth diaper liners that are large enough to cover most of the surface area of your diapers.
 You can make liners out of any fabric, but fleece is recommended as it has the added benefit of giving baby a “stay-dry” feel.
-Do not use disposable liners (sometimes called Bio Liners) as these are too thin to protect the diaper well enough.
+Do not use disposable liners (sometimes called Bio Liners) as these are too thin and the Vaseline will soak through anyway.